true-while/AzureFastStartForIoT/Fraud Detection/README.md

 2. Click on the "Settings" link from the left hand navigation menu.
 3. Ensure that the camera type setting configured as "Simulated" and press "Save" at the bottom of the screen.
 4. Moving your hand in front of the motion sensor will cause the "Simulated" camera to take a photo. *If you don't have the sensor setup, you can take a photo manually as described in the selction below.*
-5. The image has been created in the *Pictures* folder on the device in a subdirector called _securitysystem-cameradrop_.
-You can view the new file at http://*yourdeviceipaddress*:8000/gallery.htm or by browsing to \\*yourdeviceipaddress*\c$\Data\Users\DefaultAccount\Pictures\securitysystem-cameradrop\.
+5. An image called *Ident1.jpg* has been created in the *Pictures*\_securitysystem-cameradrop_ folder on the device.
+You can view this file via http://*yourdeviceipaddress*:8000/gallery.htm or by browsing to \\*yourdeviceipaddress*\c$\Data\Users\DefaultAccount\Pictures\securitysystem-cameradrop\. *You will need to enter the Admin username and password to access the fileshare*.
-6. Attach a USB webcam to the RPi, then wait a few seconds whilst Windows loads the drivers. *At the time of writing, the offical RaspberryPi camera is not supported on Windows 10 IoT Core :(*
+6. Attach a USB webcam to the RPi and wait a few seconds whilst Windows loads the drivers. *At the time of writing, the offical RaspberryPi camera is not supported on Windows 10 IoT Core :(*
 7. Repeat steps 2,3 and 4 this time setting "Usb" as the camera type.
+8. Trigger the taking of a new photo by moving your hand in front of the motion sensor.
 You should now see a real photograph of yourself in the gallery/cameradrop folder.

 Manually Taking a Photograph
 ============================